What is Conciliation Court Services (CCS)?

 Mohave County also offers an on-line Parent Education class for participants who cannot physically attend the class.
 Subtitles are available for parties who do not speak English and wish to take the on-line class.
 Note: Mohave County does not accept other on-line Co-Parenting classes.

 Upon completion of the Parent Education Program, a Certificate of Completion will be filed with the Mohave County Clerk of the court by the Mediation Department.
 This certificate will be available to the court within 2-5 business days.
 For more information regarding the Parent Education Program in Mohave County, please call (928) 753-0795.

 Click here for a listing of additional resources

 Dependency Case Facilitation

 The Dependency Case Facilitation program was developed as part of the Model Court/Court Improvement Project through the Arizona Supreme Court.
-This program utilizes a Family Counselor/Mediator as the facilitator and/or mediator in para-judicial conferences involving families who are in the process of dependency proceedings.
-The Counselor/Mediator is responsible for assisting all parties of the dependency action in proceedings and in identifying their roles and responsibilities in relation to the goals and requirements set forth in the action by the Court and other contributing agencies.
-Cases are referred to the Counselor/ Mediator by the Court.
+This program provides a facilitator for para-judicial conferences involving families who are in the process of dependency proceedings.
+The facilitator is responsible for assisting all parties of the dependency action in proceedings and in identifying their roles and responsibilities in relation to the goals and requirements set forth in the action by the Court and other contributing agencies.
+Cases are referred to the facilitator by the Court.
 There is no fee for this service.